 The upshot is that the new law’s more generous depreciation rules made it more favorable for New York City’s real estate investors that recently purchased property or plan to going forward.

 First, the TCJA doubled the maximum allowable deduction to $1 million, if you purchased the property in 2018.
-This amount increases annually since it gets for inflation.
+This amount increases yearly since it gets for inflation.
 Second, there is a phase-out, which the new law increased.
 The deduction limit currently starts at $2.5 million, which is also inflation-adjusted each year, from $2 million.

 You can only take the deduction to the extent your business earns a profit.
 Therefore, it cannot create a loss or widen your loss.